XoopsDocs/publisher-tutorial/README.md

 ## Module Purpose

-This module is currently the best XOOPS module for publishing News and Blogs.
-Originally based on SmartSection, it improved on it, and became the best Blog/News module for XOOPS.
+This module is for publishing News and Blogs.
+Originally based on SmartSection, it improved heavily on it, and became the best Blog/News module for XOOPS.
 The key features:

 * Categories and Subcategories
 * Pages